 If there’s one thing most of us want to NOT think about on Thanksgiving, it’s technology.
 Put the smartphones away, pack up the laptop, and disconnect for one day, right?
 Well, technology can actually help to bring us together on this most American of holidays, provided it’s put to good use instead of as a distraction from family time.

-Here are 5 ways to put technology to work for you this Thanksgiving, all of which will hopefully result in a more relaxing holiday:
+Here are five ways to put technology to work for you this Thanksgiving, all of which will hopefully result in a more relaxing holiday:

 This Thanksgiving, don’t let technology ruin your day.
 Instead, put the best attributes of the digital age to work to make the holiday even more meaningful.
 Most of all, remember to give thanks for the friends beside us, the food before us, and the love between us.
 Happy Thanksgiving from all of us at CMIT Solutions!